jonatascm/buildspace-wave-portal/README.md

 ### **Welcome!**

-This is a course made by buildspace
+This is a course from buildspace
+"Build a Web3 App with Solidity + Ethereum Smart Contracts"